This simple Coleslaw Recipe is an easy and delicious addition to your lunch and dinner menu!

-This bright and yummy malt vinegar coleslaw recipe is fun and crunchy and delicious and you’re going to want to serve it with everything!
+This bright and yummy coleslaw recipe is fun and crunchy and delicious and you’re going to want to serve it with everything!
 Coleslaw goes perfectly as a side dish with dinner, on sandwiches, or just as a healthy mid-day snack.

 I adore the texture it adds to my plate and my kids love the color and little bitty bite size pieces.

 ⭐ First, small chop cabbage, red onion, and carrots, add to a large bowl.

 ⭐ Next, in a smaller bowl combine mayonnaise, vinegar, honey, garlic salt.
 Whisk together.

 ⭐ Then, pour dressing over cabbage mix and toss until everything is coated evenly.

 ⭐ Finally, sprinkle with celery seed and toss again.